Thomas Melville Dill: Early life

-Dill was born in Devonshire Parish, in the British Imperial fortress colony of Bermuda, the son of Mary Lea (née Smith) and Thomas Newbold Dill.
+Dill was born in his parents' home, "Snug Corner", in Devonshire Parish, in the British Imperial fortress colony of Bermuda, the son of Mary Lea (née Smith) and Thomas Newbold Dill.
 The Dill family had been established in Bermuda in the 1630s.
+"Snug Corner" (now called "Seabright"), which had been built by Josiah Cox in 1755, had been inherited by Thomas Newbold Dill (related to the Cox family via his maternal grandmother Mary Smith, born Mary Newbold) along with other properties, and is close to "Newbold Place", where Thomas Newbold Dill's mother, Harriet Vaulk Dill (born Harriet Vaulk Smith) had been living with her widowed mother at the time of her marriage (the Newbold family had been established in Bermuda in the 17th Century, when James Newbold and Godheard Newbold were recorded there, and thrived in Southampton Parish and Devonshire Parish through the 18th Century.
+The name is scarce in Bermuda today, though many families, including the Talbot Brothers, descend from Newbolds).

 Thomas Newbold Dill (1837–1910) was a merchant, a Member of the Colonial Parliament (MCP) for Devonshire Parish from 1868 to 1888, a Member of the Legislative Council and an Assistant Justice from 1888, Mayor of the City of Hamilton from 1891 to 1897, served on numerous committees and boards, and was a member of the Devonshire Church (Church of England) and Devonshire Parish vestries (the latter is now termed a Parish Council).

 Thomas Melville Dill was named for his seafaring paternal grandfather, who had lost his master's certificate after the wreck of the Bermudian-built Cedrine on the Isle of Wight, which had been returning the last convict labourers from the Royal Naval Dockyard in Bermuda to Britain in 1863.

 Military career

 Thomas Dill entered the fledgeling Bermuda Volunteer Rifle Corps in 1895 as a rifleman, before transferring to the Bermuda Militia Artillery, a reserve of the Royal Regiment of Artillery, as a lieutenant.
-The British Army maintained a large Bermuda Garrison of regular and part-time artillery and infantry units to guard the Royal Naval Dockyard, Bermuda, and other strategic assets.
+The British Army maintained a large Bermuda Garrison of regular and part-time artillery and infantry units to guard the Royal Naval Dockyard, and other strategic assets in the Imperial fortress colony.

 By 1914, then-Captain Dill was the Commandant, but he handed that position to a subordinate to lead the unit's First Contingent to the Western Front, receiving a temporary regular commission as a Major.

 Serving as part of the larger Royal Garrison Artillery draft to the front, the Bermudian contingent was strongly praised by Field Marshal Douglas Haig.